 Call for Applications

-Number of Awards: TBD; the THI Steering Committee will decide the awards.
+Number of Awards: TBD; The Humanities Institute Steering Committee will decide the awards.

 Amount: Up to $5,000 per cluster.

-Eligibility: Groups of faculty from any UCSC Division may apply, as long as some Humanities faculty are involved.
-Graduate student involvement in the cluster is required, but clusters must be led by faculty PIs.
+Eligibility: Groups of faculty from any UCSC Division may apply, as long as some Humanities faculty are involved as co-principal investigators.
+Graduate student involvement in the cluster is encouraged, but clusters must be led by faculty PIs.
 Depending on funding availability, preference will be given to clusters whose PIs are faculty in the Humanities Division.

 Duration: Funding is awarded on a year-by-year basis.
-Any unspent money on June 30, 2018 will be returned to the THI.
-All clusters will have to reapply for funding for 2018-19.
+Any unspent money on Friday, June 30, 2024 will be returned to The Humanities Institute.
+Clusters are funded for a year, but any funded cluster can reapply for funding for up to two additional cycles.

-Reporting Requirement: The THI will expect a final 1-page report on July 1, 2018 (or May 1, 2018 if the cluster is reapplying for funds for the following year).
+Reporting Requirement: The Humanities Institute will expect a final 1-page report by Saturday, July 1, 2024.
 This report will detail a) the activities of the cluster, b) how the activities enhanced the work of the faculty and graduate students involved and c) whether the cluster faculty applied for extramural funds (if yes, where; if no, why not).

-2. Narrative of no more than 3 pages describing a) the purpose of the cluster, b) the names and affiliations of faculty and graduate students whom you anticipate will be involved and c) projected activities of the cluster.
+- Narrative of no more than 3 pages describing a) the purpose of the cluster, b) the connection to the annual theme, c) the names and affiliations of faculty and graduate students whom you anticipate will be involved, and d) projected activities of the cluster.